toptraderke/freetradingbots/README.md

 Create an Account:
 https://rb.gy/xqt44t

-# WOndering how to deposit
+# Wondering how to deposit

-# Please follow this steps: -
+# Simply deposit with MPESA by following this steps: -
 - Kindly send the amount you want to deposit to till 4475834 (GEIGHTFORGEIGHT INVESTMENT)
 - whatsapp your cr number to 0792 673 175
 - wait 1 minute and the deposit should be done